DevonMPhillips/Azure-Secure-Cloud-Foundation-and-Threat-Detection/README.md

 ---

-**Stage 2: Building a Defensible Network Architecture**
+### Stage 2: Building a Defensible Network Architecture

-Objectives
+Objectives:

-Design a secure network foundation by deploying an Azure Virtual Network (VNet), segmenting it into public-facing and private tiers, and implementing strict traffic control using Network Security Groups (NSGs).
+- Designed a secure network foundation by deploying an Azure Virtual Network, segmenting it into public-facing and private tiers, and implementing strict traffic control using Network Security Groups.

-Skills Being Learned
-Micro-segmentation: Dividing a network into isolated subnets based on resource function.

-Stateful Firewall Rules: Configuring NSGs to allow only specific, necessary traffic (Principle of Least Privilege at the network layer).

-Cloud Routing Basics: Understanding how traffic flows by default within an Azure VNet and how to restrict it.

-Architecture Overview
+Architecture Overview:

-You will build a classic "Two-Tier" architecture.
-You will create a VNet (VNet-Core) containing two subnets: Subnet-Web (for simulated public-facing web servers) and Subnet-Database (for simulated backend data servers).
+I built a Two-Tier architecture.
+I will created a VNet containing two subnets: Subnet-Web for simulated public-facing web servers and Subnet-Database for simulated backend data servers.

-You will then attach an NSG to each subnet.
+I then attach an NSG to each subnet.
 The Web NSG will only allow HTTP/HTTPS from the internet.
 The Database NSG will completely block the internet and only accept traffic originating from the Web subnet.

-Services Used
+Services Used:

-Azure Resource Groups, Azure Virtual Networks (VNet), Azure Network Security Groups (NSG)
+Azure Resource Groups, Azure Virtual Networks, Azure Network Security Groups

-1. Create a Resource Group: The logical container for your project.
+#### 1. Create a Resource Group:

 In the Azure Portal, search for Resource groups.
 Click Create.